meashiri/ctf-writeups/gh-pages/content/posts/202312-TUCTF/index.md

 # ['Attaya', 'Charity', 'Emell', 'Iyona', 'Kepliker', 'Osiros', 'Rhenora', 'Shariot']
 ```

 There was one additional stage to this challenge.
-We were given a morse code fragment and asked to convert it to a key phrase for the next level of the challenge.
+We were given a braille code fragment and asked to convert it to a key phrase for the next level of the challenge.

 ```bash
 # Use https://www.dcode.fr/braille-alphabet to decode